apache/arrow/docs/source/cpp/env_vars.rst

    - ``abort`` exits the processus with a non-zero return value;
    - ``trap`` issues a platform-specific debugger breakpoint / trap instruction;
    - ``warn`` prints a warning on stderr and continues execution;

-   - an empty value disables memory checks.
+   If this variable is not set, or has empty an value, memory checks are disabled.

    .. note::
       While this functionality can be useful and has little overhead, it